faceyspacey/webpack-flush-chunks/README.md

   // optional:
   before: ['bootstrap', 'vendor'],                // default
   after: ['main'],                                // default
-  rootDir: path.resolve(__dirname, '..'),         // required only for Babel
+  rootDir: path.resolve(__dirname, '..'),         // required only for a Babel-compiled server not using chunkNames
   outputPath: path.resolve(__dirname, '../dist'), // required only if you want to serve raw CSS })
 ```

 If you are rendering *both your client and server with webpack* and using the *default
 names* for entry chunks, **only `moduleIds` or `chunkNames` are required**.
-If you're rendering the server with Babel,  `rootDir` is also required.
+If you're rendering the server with Babel and not using `chunkNames`,  `rootDir` is also required.
 Here is a description of all possible options:

 - **before** - ***array of named entries that come BEFORE your dynamic chunks:*** A typical
 pattern is to create a `vendor` chunk.
 A better strategy is to create a `vendor` and a `bootstrap` chunk.
 The "bootstrap"